 FIRST Standards of Conduct for all Volunteers (pdf)

-You will get a confirmation email - please come with a smile and positive outlook!
+You will get a confirmation email from "firstname.lastname@example.org" when you are assigned into a role.
+Please come with a smile and positive outlook!

 Help Recruit Volunteers!